-The State Energy Concept, which sets out national strategic objectives for the energy sector, NPP and the extension of the lifetime of the existing four units and construction of three new units at Dukovany and Temelín.
+The State Energy Concept, which sets out national strategic objectives for the energy sector, envisages the construction of two new nuclear units at the Temelín NPP and the extension of the lifetime of the existing four units and construction of a fifth unit at the Dukovany NPP.
 It is conceivable that, over the long term, nuclear energy will provide as much as 50% of electricity generation in the Czech Republic thus replacing a significant number of coal-fired power stations.
 Consequently, the implementation of a comprehensive Concept of radioactive waste and spent nuclear fuel management makes up a significant element of the overall system concerning the peaceful use of nuclear energy and ionising radiation.